LIPS-scheme/lips/docs/docs/scheme-intro/what-is-lisp.md

 description: What is Lisp and what is Scheme and a bit of history
 ---

-# What is Lisp and Scheme
+# What is Lisp and Scheme?

 [![Lisp cycle](./img/lisp_cycles.png)](https://xkcd.com/297/)